 (6) Measure the distance from the mark you made, to the rear axle; then divide that figure by the Wheelbase.
 As an example, say the distance mark is 31mm divided by the wheel base of say 81mm, the answer would be 0.382.
 This means your balance point is 38.2% from the rear axle and therefore 61.8% to the front axle, giving a 38.2/61.8 Ratio.
 Remember we are looking for a 40/60 Ratio.
 You may be perfectly happy with the way your car handles already, but if you want to change it, you now have a starting point to go back to if needed.If you choose to use the rear axle to Guide Pivot Pin method the figures of course would be different to those above, but you would still be aiming at a 40 / 60 ratio.

 (7) If you want to change your Ratio you can now adjust the position of any weights, or add or take off weights.
 When you have done any of these, re-mark the line, redo the calculation, and keep doing this until you get close to the Ratio you want.
 I can’t tell you how much or where to add weight as every car is different.
 When you are close to the Ratio you want, Test drive the car, keep doing this until you are happy with the way it handles.
 When you are happy, make a new FINAL Point of Balance mark on the side of your car showing what worked for you.
 Check the left to right balance again just in case you have upset it.

 Remember the 40/60 Ratio is not set in concrete, it is a starting point and what works for you is the important thing.

 We only charge for items when ready to be dispatched

 Payment by card or PayPal is pre-authorised online and is only charged when the items are ready to be dispatched.

 Pre-order items will only be charged when the product arrives in-stock and is ready to be dispatched.

-Pendle Slot Racing continue to process online orders for UK and International customers.
+We continue to process and dispatch online orders for UK and International delivery.